acmgroup/destinydocs/SSE/Live Telemetry through SSE.md

 // The SSE server will send us a stream_id soon after our connection
 // have been established.
 We will need this before we can start
-// subscribing to specific units/vehicles, to answer ping requests and
-// to unsubscribe from specific units/vehicles.
+// subscribing to specific units/vehicles.
 let stream_id

 // Make the initial connection